ysraell/random-forest-mc/README.md

 -------
 ### Notes:

-- Classes values must be converted to `str` before make predicts.
+- The value in the classes must be converted to `str` before make predicts.
 - `fit` always add new trees (keep the trees generated before).
 -------
 ### LoadDicts: